A voxel-level approach to brain age prediction: A method to assess regional brain aging: Materials and Methods

 \subsection{Data}

-T1-weighted MR imaging is utilized from publicly available datasets to encourage reproducibility.
-All data corresponds to presumed healthy controls from the Cambridge Centre for Ageing Neuroscience (Cam-CAN) \citep{taylor2017cambridge} for training the model.
-The dataset (n=651) is nearly uniformly distributed across the age range of 18-88 years with a mean age of 54.24$\pm$18.56 years.
+\nw{T1-weighted MR imaging is the most widely used MR sequence for brain age prediction \citep{cole2017predicting2,sajedi2019age}, likely due to the wide availability of T1-weighted data across a broad age range.
+Following the same, }T1-weighted MR imaging was utilized from publicly available datasets to encourage reproducibility of our work.
+All data corresponds to presumed healthy controls from the Cambridge Centre for Ageing Neuroscience (Cam-CAN) \citep{taylor2017cambridge} for training the model. \nw{The data was acquired on a Siemens TIM TRIO 3 T scanner.} The dataset (n=651) is nearly uniformly distributed across the age range of 18-88 years with a mean age of 54.24$\pm$18.56 years.
 The dataset has a sex-balance of 55\%:45\%, male:female ratio to limit sex-related bias in the model.

 An independent test set (n=359) corresponding to healthy controls for further validation of the model was sourced from the Calgary-Campinas-359 (CC359) dataset \citep{souza2018open} (age range 36-69 years with a mean of 53.46$\pm$9.72 years) with a balanced sex-distribution of 49\%:51\%.
-The CC359 dataset contains data acquired on scanners from three different vendors (Philips, General Electric [GE], Siemens) and at two different magnetic field strengths (1.5 T, and 3 T) giving rise to 6 subsets within the dataset to assess the robustness of the proposed model across different data acquisition protocols.
+The CC359 dataset contains data acquired on scanners from three different vendors (Philips, General Electric [GE], Siemens) and at two different magnetic field strengths (1.5T, and 3T) giving rise to 6 subsets within the dataset to assess the robustness of the proposed model across different data acquisition protocols.

 To create the bias correction methodology (further discussed in Section \ref{subsec:biascorrection}), 48 healthy control subjects each from the Open Access Series of Imaging Studies (OASIS) \citep{marcus2007open}, Alzheimer's Disease Neuroimaging Initiative (ADNI) \citep{mueller2005alzheimer,mueller2005ways}, and Cam-CAN datasets (unseen during training) were extracted, totalling 144 samples.
 The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
-The mean age of the bias correction data set was $63.77\pm22.88$ years with a male:female ratio of 25\%:75\%.
-The imbalance in the sex ratio is observed as an effect of the sex imbalance in the ADNI dataset.
+The mean age of the bias correction data set was \nw{$62.61\pm21.99$} years with a male:female ratio of \nw{50\%:50\%}.

-For the evaluation of the proposed model on subjects with underlying neurological disorders, two open-source datasets were utilized.
-Twenty-eight dementia subjects were extracted from the OASIS dataset \citep{lamontagne2019oasis} (mean age $69.17\pm5.13$ years) and twenty subjects with AD from the ADNI dataset (mean age $64.8\pm5.24$ years).